 Attention to all insatiable thrill seeker, here’s your next destination – World’s steepest roller coaster (Takabisha) located at the Fuji-Q Highland theme park in Fujiyoshida Yamanashi Japan.

 It was listed in the Guinness World Record book as the world’s steepest roller coaster.
-A heart-pounding experience that warms you up a little bit at the beginning.
-With slow and steady speed (which is one of a kind of torture where you’ll think what if it stops), it brings you to a new height level, 141ft where it is the perfect point to enjoy the breathtakingly beautiful view of Mt Fuji if you manage to calm down.
-You’ll be rushing down at 100kmph after passing through the highlighted 121-degree angle.
+A heart-pounding experience that warms you up a little bit at the beginning, with slow and steady speed (which is one of a kind of torture where you’ll be thinking what if it stops), it brings you to a new height level, 141ft where it is the perfect point to enjoy the breathtakingly beautiful view of Mt Fuji if you manage to calm down.
+You’ll then be rushing down at 100kmph after passing through the highlighted 121-degree angle.

 This project costs an eye-watering 3 billion yen to make, which is equivalent to around 28 million USD.
 It wins the title of “roller coaster ride with the steepest incline” from British attraction, Mumbo Jumbo at Flamingoland in the United Kingdom that has 112-degree angle.